YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-19-reading-(toefl).md

   * the keyword in Q is rabbit population
   * the keyword in the sentence containing wording, rabbit population, is deliberately introduced
   * think why author wrote this paragraph -> to show the effect of deliberately introducing
+* TPO 18 R1 (9)
+  * the summary is no significant barriers
+  * but the question asks protectionist, which is paradox
+  * so to infer why, we should choose B (exception)

 ### Insertion Review